LuanEdCosta/megahack-vtex-vr-project/README.md

 # :heart: Megahack VTEX VR Project

 Project created with A-Frame that simulates a store in a virtual 3D world.
+You can see it running in your own browser: [Click Here](https://hackthon-vr-ecommerce.web.app/)

 ## :point_right: Steps to Run